JStumpp/awesome-android/readme.md

 - [Android Debug Bridge - ADB](https://github.com/mzlogin/awesome-adb/blob/master/README.en.md) - a command-line tool to assist in debugging Android-powered devices
 - [ADB Enhanced](https://github.com/ashishb/adb-enhanced) - a command-line wrapper around ADB for developers, so that, developers don't have to remember esoteric version-dependent commands
 - [Pidcat](https://github.com/JakeWharton/pidcat) - a colored command-line ADB wrapper that only shows log entries for a specific application package
+- [AppSpector](https://appspector.com) - Remote Android and iOS debugging and data collection service.
+You can debug networking, logs, SQLite and mock device's geo location.

 ### Wireless